TylerTrott/ATP-Tour-Analytics-2022/README.md

 Another thing I have added within this R code is an insight about the age of players and court surface type.
 It is a box plot that shows the age distribution depending on whether the court surface is clay, grass or hard.

 Lastly, the R code includes a graph that displays a relationship between age and the duration of a match.
 The insight includes both the winner and loser of the match.

+The HTML file is an output of the .RMD so that you don't need to utilise R-Studio to view the code and its outputs